makersacademy/acebook-node-template/Test Documents/notes.md

 - Validation - Should the names be allowed with any capitalization and then be manipulated to always follow capital first letter structure?
 - Validation - Check database for duplicate emails
 - Feature suggestion - After signing up successfully, an alert pops up after the redirect to the login page that lets the user know their account was created successfully
+- HTML - Consistency with element tagging - Title has a class on home page but not on sign up

 ## Single Post